SAP/crossplane-provider-btp/docs/contribution-notes/resource-implementation-approaches.md

 ![Native controller concept](../img/concept-native-controller.png)

 The controller is hand-written and owns the full reconciliation logic — it decides what "up to date" means, how to handle drift, and how to map CR fields to API calls.
-The API calls themselfs are usually done via a generated api client of some sort.
+The API calls themselves are usually done via a generated api client of some sort.

 ### Resources using this approach